Auditing Smart Contracts Code | Mitigating Security Issues in Blockchain

 Ensure Your Project Is Ready

 Before the audit begins, compile your project without errors and thoroughly test it.
-This allows auditors to concentrate on complex security concerns rather than debugging fundamental functionality issues.
+This allows auditors to concentrate on complex security issues and concerns rather than debugging fundamental functionality issues.
 Deploying your code on a testnet and testing it against edge cases can save valuable time.

 Recognize the Scope of an Audit